agbase-io/AG-town/README.md

     ```bash
     ./convex-local-backend
     ```
-And in the second terminal simply Configuring Socat, Launch AI Town.
+And in the second terminal simply Configuring Socat, Launch AGBase.

 ## Windows Installation